robulouski/voidy-bootstrap/README.rst

 Example Settings
 ----------------

-All of these are optional, but here is a basic example of common variables that you might want to configure
+All of these are optional, but here is a basic example of common settings you might want to configure.

 The following should be set in ``pelicanconf.py``::